imarsman/pathhelper/README.md

 ## Notes

-Paths made as a result of a call in `.zshrc` must be added to the main `PATH` separately.
+Paths made as a result of a call, such as with go when calling `go env GOPATH` in `.zshrc` must be added to the main `PATH` separately.
 If you put them in a path file the entry will be rejected as it would not evaluate to a valid path.
 Here is an example.

 ```sh
 export GOPATH="$(go env GOPATH)"